-IBM SPSS Statistics 21 runs fine but the default toolbar with the icons are lost on either Data Editor, Syntax Editor or Output Viewer.
+IBM SPSS Statistics 21.x or 22.x runs fine but the default toolbar with the icons are lost on either Data Editor, Syntax Editor or Output Viewer.
 This can also happen for user-defined toolbars.
-The issue can either occur when logged in as administrator or when logged in as a restricted user but it does not happen on each installtion.
+The issue can either occur when logged in as administrator or when logged in as a restricted user but it does not happen on each installation.

 To explain why this behavior can happen sometimes for some users we need to first explain how Statistics store user preferences.

 IBM SPSS Statistics is a Java application and user preferences are stored as Java user preferences.
 On Windows platforms, Java stores user preferences in the Windows registry.
 On other platforms they are stored differently.
 Regardless, we do not read or write directly to the Windows registry.
 Java has APIs that manage user preferences and those are what we use.

 Preferences for different Major.Minor versions of our application are stored separately.
 There is no interaction of preferences between versions.
 Installing an additional version of our application will affect

 registered COM interfaces used for Scripting but these are not user preferences.
 Even for the same Major.Minor version, installing and uninstalling will not add, remove or modify user preferences.
 Our

 We allow users to run multiple sessions of the same version of our application simultaneously.
 In fact, this is necessary when running certain features such as the Production Facility.
 Beginning with Statistics 21, we